2025 IIHF World Championship final

 The 2025 IIHF World Championship final was played at the Avicii Arena in Stockholm, Sweden on 25 May 2025 to decide the winner of the 2025 IIHF World Championship.

-The United States won the gold medal for the first time since 1960 and their third overall.
-Switzerland lost its fourth consecutive final, having never won gold before.
+The United States won the title for the third time, beating Switzerland 1–0 in overtime, ending the Americans' 92-year gold medal drought after winning the standalone World Championship for the first time since 1933.
+Switzerland lost its second consecutive final, having never won gold before.